 If you have to start World War III to get your child to brush their teeth, you are not alone!
 Many parents and carers that have high CQC care home ratings have a difficult time getting their children to understand why it is so important to brush their teeth daily.
 This task can be even more difficult if you are raising a child with special needs.

 - Dental care starts at home.
 Make sure you are cleaning your child’s teeth daily.
 If your child resists the traditional way of tooth brushing, try to brush your child’s teeth with their head in your lap.
 This can sooth their nerves.
+If you

 - Make tooth-brushing time easier for your child.
 If your child can’t grip the toothbrush, cut a hole in a tennis ball and slide the toothbrush through.
 If that doesn’t work, try using a piece of Velcro to wrap around the child’s hand and hold the brush in place.